novakps/paradox/README.md

     virtualenv env

-add the following two line to env/bin/activate to add rdkit to python path
+add the following to env/bin/activate to add rdkit to python path (these paths are not at all likely to be correct in your environment).

     # rdkit environment vars
     export RDBASE=/opt/boxen/homebrew/share/RDKit